-- 11/2 cups freshly scraped coconut ( only white portion of the coconut should be included)
+- 1 cup freshly scraped coconut ( only white portion of the coconut should be included)

-- 1/2 cup beet (1 medium sized beet yields about 1/2 cup grated beet)
+- 1/4th cup beet (1 small sized beet yields about 1/4th cup grated beet)

-- 4 to 5 tsp milk powder ( I used Nestle)
+- 3 tsp milk powder ( I used Nestle)

 - 1 tsp ghee to grease a plate and to grease a rolling pin

-- Wash the beet , cut off the edges.
+- Rinse the beet, cut off the edges.
 Slice the beet into half and keep it with cut side up in a small vessel with just a little water to prevent it frm drying and pressure cook untill steam is released twice (for 2 whistles)only.
 Once the pressure settles down, take out the beet from pressure cooker and peel it.

-- Grate the beet and grind it along with fresh coconut coarsely so that the mix is even.
+- Grate the beet and grind it along with fresh coconut in spurts so that the mix is even.
 DO NOT ADD WATER.

-- Transfer the coconut mix, cashew paste into a nonstick/ ceramic pan, add sugar and mix well.
-Switch on the gas and keep stirring on low to medium flame.
+- Transfer the coconut mix, cashew paste into a flat pan, add sugar and mix well.
+Switch on the gas and keep stirring continuously on low flame.
 The mix will first liquify and then it’ll start becoming thick.

-- This will take about 15 to 20 minutes.
-When the mixture thickens it’ll start leaving sides and gather towards the centre.
+- When the mixture thickens it’ll start leaving sides and gather towards the centre.
+Add sugar powder and mix well.
 Add cardamom powder and mix well.
 Switch off the gas.

-- Transfer the mix onto a greased plate placed upside down.
+- Transfer the mix onto a plate greased with ghee placed upside down.
 With the help of a greased rolling pin ( or you can use a greased plastic sheet/ butter paper) roll/ flatten the mix into a layer of thickness of your choice.

 - Cut it into desired shape with a greased knife when warm but separate the vadis only when totally cool and dry.
 Transfer to an air tight container.